 Stay calm and not lose your focus on studies

 Some students get stressed, tired and frustrated due to delay in exams which is understandable seeing them preparing for a long time.
-You have to realize that the situation is not right to conduct the exam.
-It’s for your own health and safety.
+You have to realize that the things are not in your hands.
 Stay calm and confident.
 A relaxed mind will tend to focus more on studies than the one with uncertainty and anxiety.

 Make a new revision plan to revise complete syllabus